 Minoan town of Rousolakos is just a brief walk from Olive Coast Suites.
-It is located adjacent to the sheltered harbor of Chiona.
+It is located adjacent to the sheltered harbour of Chiona.
 The town is still undergoing excavations and what has been unearthed to date (a very small part of a vast settlement) reveals a vigorous commercial hub that was home to an affluent community.

 The life of Minoan Palaikastro came to an abrupt end in around 1400BC.
-The volcanic eruption of Thera or foreign invasion appear as the most likely causes of the catastrophe.
+The volcanic eruption of Thera or foreign invasion appears as the most likely causes of the catastrophe.
 One gets the feeling that the olive groves beyond the site itself hide a wealth of Minoan secrets under their soil, and in fact, fragments of pottery along the beach testify to the abundant existence of archaeological ruins and artifacts.